Effect of cation-disorder on lithium transport in halide superionic conductors: Abstract

 \section{Abstract}

-Among the chloride-based Li-ion solid electrolytes, Li$_2$ZrCl$_6$ (LZC) have emerged as potential candidates due to their affordability, moisture stability, and high ionic conductivity.
-LZC synthesized by solid-state heating exhibits limited Li-ion conductivity while the mechanochemical ball-milled material is more conductive.
-In this computational study, we integrate thermodynamic modeling, using cluster-expansion Monte Carlo, and kinetic modeling, using molecular dynamics, to investigate whether cation disorder can be achieved in LZC, and how it affects Li-ion transport.
-Our results indicate that fast Li-ion conductivity is induced by the activation of Li/vacancy disorder, which itself depends on the degree of Zr disorder.
-We find that the very high-temperature scale at which equilibrium Zr-disorder can form precludes any equilibrium synthesis processes for achieving fast Li-ion conductivity, rationalizing why only non-equilibrium synthesis methods, such as ball milling leads to good conductivity.
-We identify as the critical mechanism the lack of Li/vacancy disorder near room temperature when Zr is well-ordered.
-Our simulations further show that the Li/vacancy order-disorder transition temperature is lowered by Zr disorder, which is necessary for creating high Li diffusivity at room temperature.
-The insights obtained from this study raise a challenge for the large-scale production of these materials and the potential for the long-term stability of their properties.
+Li$_2$ZrCl$_6$ (LZC) is a promising solid-state electrolyte due to its affordability, moisture stability, and high ionic conductivity.
+We computationally investigate the role of cation disorder in LZC and its effect on Li-ion transport by integrating thermodynamic and kinetic modeling.
+The results demonstrate that fast Li-ion conductivity requires Li/vacancy disorder, which is dependent on the degree of Zr disorder.
+The high temperature required to form equilibrium Zr-disorder precludes any equilibrium synthesis processes for achieving fast Li-ion conductivity, rationalizing why only non-equilibrium synthesis methods, such as ball milling, lead to good conductivity.
+Our simulations show that Zr disorder lowers the Li/vacancy order-disorder transition temperature, which is necessary for creating high Li diffusivity at room temperature.
+These insights raise a challenge for the large-scale production of these materials and the potential for the long-term stability of their properties.